JuanSeBestia/react-native-wifi-reborn/README.md

 #### isWep
 Type: `boolean`
 Used on iOS.
 If YES, the network is WEP Wi-Fi; otherwise it is a WPA or WPA2 personal Wi-Fi network.

+#### joinOnce
+Type: `boolean`
+Used on iOS.
+When joinOnce is set to true, the hotspot remains configured and connected only as long as the app that configured it is running in the foreground.
+The hotspot is disconnected and its configuration is removed when any of the following events occurs:

+* The app stays in the background for more than 15 seconds.

+* The device sleeps.

+* The app crashes, quits, or is uninstalled.

+* The app connects the device to a different Wi-Fi network.

+* The user connects the device to a different Wi-Fi network.

+To disconnect the device from a hotspot configured with joinOnce set to true, call `disconnectFromSSID(ssid: string)`.

 #### Errors: